Piper PA-20 Pacer: Development

 In 1959 and 1960 Piper offered a cheaper, less well-equipped version of the Tri-Pacer with a 150 hp Lycoming O-320 designated the PA-22-150 Caribbean.
-Over 9400 Tri-Pacers were produced between 1950 and 1964 when production ended, with 3280 still registered with the U.S. Federal Aviation Administration (FAA) in April 2018.
+Over 9400 Tri-Pacers were produced between 1950 and 1964 when production ended, with 3280 still registered with the U.S. Federal Aviation Administration (FAA) in 2018.

 An unusual feature of the Tri-Pacer is bungees linking the ailerons and rudder to facilitate coordinated flight.
-The system can be easily overcome by the pilot as needed and allowed the installation of a simple Mitchell Industries transistorised autopilot marketed by Piper under the name Auto-control.
-It has roll and yaw data derived from a modified AN Direction Indicator and AN Gyro Horizon, boosted by a piggyback amplifier on the direction indicator driving a Globe Motors bi-directional motor/servo clamped to the top of the control column via the aileron control chains.
+The system can be easily overcome by the pilot as needed and allowed the installation of a simple Mitchell Industries transistorized autopilot marketed by Piper under the name Auto-control.
+It has roll and yaw data derived from a modified AN5735-1 Direction Indicator and AN5736-1 Gyro Horizon, boosted by a piggyback amplifier on the direction indicator driving a Globe Motors bi-directional motor/servo clamped to the top of the control column via the aileron control chains.

 A trainer version of the PA-22 Tri-Pacer, the PA-22-108 Colt, was introduced to compete directly with other popular trainers such as the Cessna 150, and was powered by a 108 hp Lycoming O-235.
 Quickly designed in late 1960, the two-seat Colt was offered at a substantially lower price than the Tri-Pacer, and omitted the four-seat aircraft's flaps and second wing tank along with the rear side windows and door.
 The Colt otherwise closely resembles the Tri-Pacer, using the same front seats and door, landing gear, engine mounts, windshield, tail surfaces, struts and instrument panel.
 Over 2,000 Colts were manufactured and it was the last Pacer variant—and thus the last short wing Piper—to be dropped from production.

 The last batch of 12 PA-22-150s were built for the French Army in 1963 and the last of the family, a PA-22-108 Colt, was completed on 26 March 1964.
 The type was replaced on the Vero Beach production line by the PA-28 Cherokee 140.

-Some PA-22s have been converted to a tailwheel configuration, resulting in an aircraft that is very similar to a PA-20 Pacer, but which retains the model refinements and features of the PA-22.
+Some PA-22s have been converted to a tailwheel configuration, resulting in an aircraft very similar to a PA-20 Pacer, but retaining the refinements and features of the PA-22.
 These conversions are often referred to by owners as PA-22/20s and are often listed in classified aircraft ads as such, although officially such converted aircraft continue to be designated by the FAA as PA-22 Tri-Pacers.
-When this conversion is accomplished, a disc brake conversion is usually installed in place of the original drum brakes, and the Lycoming O-360 180 HP engine is the preferred upgrade.
+When this conversion is made, disc brakes are usually installed in place of the original drum brakes, and the Lycoming O-360 180 HP engine is the preferred upgrade.

 Some PA-22s have a Hartzell constant-speed controllable propeller or Koppers Aeromatic propeller.
-Each of these installations improves performance and economy at the sacrifice of payload.
-A few Colts have also been converted to tailwheel configuration, although this is not as popular as converting Tri-Pacers.
+These installations improve performance and economy at the sacrifice of payload.
+A few Colts have also been converted to tailwheel configuration, although this is not as popular.